Semantics3/semantics3-csharp/README.md

 ## Installation

 semantics3-csharp can be installed through the Nuget.
 Nuget: https://www.nuget.org/packages/Semantics3/.
-Target Frameworks for this library build are .NET Framework 4.0 and .NET Framework 4.5.
+Target Frameworks for this library build are:
+ * .NET Framework 4.0;
+ * .NET Framework 4.5;
+ * .NET Core 1.0;

 Change your Target Framework from .NET Framework 4.0 (or 4.5) Client Profile to just .NET Framework 4.0 (or 4.5) in your project properties if need to.

 ```bash
 $ Install-Package Semantics3
 ```